 Hello, [%s]!.
-This option is especially useful when you work with TM since TM suggestions from iOS strings and Android XML will be completely interchangeable.
+This option is especially useful when you work with TM since TM suggestions from iOS strings, iOS XLIFF, and Android XML will be completely interchangeable.
 On export, the system will transform the placeholders in the translations back to the original format.
-This option is applied to iOS Strings and Android XML formats only.
+This option is applied to iOS strings, iOS XLIFF, and Android XML formats only.

 If your project contains duplicated strings, you can choose how the system should treat them: